 New Delhi, January 26, 2021: The Republic Day is here.
 It’s that time of the year again to proudly look up at the fluttering national flag and passionately celebrate the big occasion.

 Yet, it’s also time for a certain reality check on this big day.
 It’s time for us, as Indian citizens, to collectively wake up from a deep slumber.
-A mass hypnosis, rather.
+A mass hypnosis.

-It’s time to realise that the economy of our cherished motherland has been firmly recolonised by an international network of foreign, profit-making companies based in countries from the Western world to the Far East.
+It’s time to realise that the economy of our cherished motherland has been firmly recolonised by a network of foreign, profit-making companies based in countries from the Western world to the Far East.

 Of course, we are not colonised in the administrative or textbook sense.

-We have been joyously mark Independence Days and Republic Days since getting freedom from the opportunistic British in 1947.
+We have been joyously marking Independence Days and Republic Days since getting freedom from the opportunistic British in 1947.
 We elect our own political leaders.
 Our courtrooms are run by people from among us.
 Our bureaucracy is indigenous.
-In theory, we are a free and independent country.
+Physically, we are a free and independent country.

-Since 1991 – when the doors of the Indian economy were thrown open for foreign corporates to rush in – we have unwittingly allowed thousands of international businesses to set up shop across the country.
+Since 1991 – when the doors of the Indian economy were thrown open to foreign corporates – we have unwittingly allowed thousands of international businesses to set up shop across the country.

 As a result of that move, we have gift-wrapped a large chunk of our economy and handed it over to these external players.